codefreedatascience/Open-Refine-Tutorial/README.md

 # Open-Refine-Tutorial
 Feel free to work through this tutorial using the included [CSV file](chocolate.csv), or any messy data set you have

+### Introduction

+1. It is an open source tool
+2. Openrefine is a data manipulation tool
+3. To cleans, reshapes and intelligently edit batch messy, and unstructured data.
+4. Openrefine is easy as excel and powerful like access database.
+5. Better than others tool for text data

 ### Opening the Dataset
 1. Start up OpenRefine - ensure you're in **create project** mode
 2. Load the desired files into OpenRefine and click **next**